Many years ago, The Fly Shop® discovered El Saltamontes on the Gorroño Ranch in the Patagonia Region of Southern Chile.

 Seasons at El Saltamontes Lodge

 Spring in Chile begins in December.
-Trees have dropped their blossoms and warm summer weather lands in Patagonia before Christmas presents have been opened.
+Trees have dropped their blossoms and warm summer weather lands in Patagonia even before all the Christmas presents have been opened.

-Trout season in Chilean Patagonia swings into high gear by the New Year, and continues until leaves turn crimson and drop with the arrival of winter in late April.
+Trout season in Chilean Patagonia swings into high gear by the New Year, and continues until leaves turn crimson and drop with the arrival of winter, in late April.
 The summers of Patagonia are abbreviated, much like those of Montana and Wyoming.
-Warm days often begin with cool mornings and can be punctuated by sudden thunderstorms.
-But for the most part, the best time to visit this fantastic part of the world is from mid-November through mid-April.
+Warm days often begin with cools mornings and can be punctuated by sudden thunderstorms.
+But for the most part, the best time to visit this fantastic part of the world is from mid-December through early April.

 By the first of February trout begin to key on the caddis hatches and hoppers, stag beetles and other terrestrials that dominate mid-summer fly fishing action.
 Probably because of the weather, February and March are the most popular months to travel to and fish Patagonia.
 Too, our winter is a great time to escape to Patagonia's summer and trout fish for a week or so; something difficult to do when Michigan or Vermont is frozen solid.

 April is the beginning of fall in the Southern Hemisphere.
 Kids go back to school and the traffic is light on the streams and rivers of Chile.
 Like the Rockies, the weather is less reliable in the fall; days are shorter and temperatures are cooler.
-Dress for a full range of weather possibilities and plan on some of the best mayfly hatches (especially callibaetis on overcast days) as well as streamer fishing.
+Dress for a full range of weather possibilities and plan on a mix of dry fly and streamer fishing as brown trout become aggressive in pre-spawn behavior.

 The Fly Shop Travel Image